argoproj/argo-workflows/docs/cli/argo_lint.md

 ```
   -h, --help            help for lint
       --kinds strings   Which kinds will be linted.
 Can be: workflows|workflowtemplates|cronworkflows|clusterworkflowtemplates (default [all])
       --offline         perform offline linting.
-When using this mode, you should provide the entire list of Argo Workflows resources as arguments, in order to allow ref resolution.
+For resources referencing other resources, the references will be resolved from the provided args
   -o, --output string   Linting results output format.
 One of: pretty|simple (default "pretty")
       --strict          Perform strict workflow validation (default true)
 ```